-- a) The site adjoins the Settlement Boundary; - b) The type and scale of affordable housing is justified by evidence of need from a local housing needs survey; - c) Planning obligations are used to ensure that the affordable housing is available in perpetuity for people with a local connection to the Plan area; and - d) The development consists entirely of affordable housing or is for a mixed-tenure scheme where an element of market housing is essential to the delivery of the affordable housing.
+- a) The site adjoins the Development Boundary; - b) The type and scale of affordable housing is justified by evidence of need from a local housing needs survey; - c) Planning obligations are used to ensure that the affordable housing is available in perpetuity for people with a local connection to the Plan area, as defined in the Bassetlaw Local Plan (2020-2038); and - d) The development consists entirely of affordable housing or is for a mixed-tenure scheme where an element of market housing is essential to the delivery of the affordable housing.
 The market housing must be the minimum necessary to make the scheme viable and be of a type and size that will meet a specific locally identified housing need for low-cost market housing.